rootdrew27/experiment-builder/README.md

 ## Conceptual Structure (Core)

 - **Experiment** The core element of this package, experiments are designed through, managed by, and run with this class.
 - **Dataset** Objects of this class are essentially beefy wrappers of NumPy arrays.
+They are interfaces to data and metadata of the dataset.
 - **Action** Actions are an extensible interface that provide predictable and efficient operations to use on Dataset objects.